HagarMohamedElgabry/GradleSeleniumFramework/README.md

 # seleniumFramework
-selenium Framework project using Java , Maven , TestNG and POM
+selenium Framework project using Java , Gradle ,allure report and TestNG

 And we are using BDD and DDT frameworks in the project